Mastering Futures Session Times: Your Global Trading Guide

 Understanding Futures Trading Sessions

 Futures trading sessions are specific time periods when futures contracts can be bought and sold.
+These sessions are also commonly referred to as ‘futures market hours’ in the industry.
 These sessions align with global market activity, creating opportunities for traders worldwide.

 What Are Futures Contracts?

 Futures contracts are agreements to buy or sell an asset at a predetermined price on a specific future date.
 They cover a wide range of commodities, currencies, and financial instruments.
 Imagine placing an order for your favorite pizza to be delivered next month at today’s price.
-That’s similar to how futures contracts work, but instead of pizza, you’re dealing with things like oil, gold, or stock market indexes.
+That’s similar to how futures contracts work, but instead of pizza, you’re dealing with things like oil, gold, stock market indexes, or interest rate futures.

 The Importance of Trading Sessions